chakra-ui/chakra-ui/.changeset/tough-lemons-leave.md

 ---

 The `system` now supports responsive values for `size` and `variant` props.
-This means you can now use responsive values for this props in any component:
+This means you can now use responsive values for these props in any component:

 ```ts
 <Button